When does the residency start?

 Within 1 week of the match results being released:

-- Go to the NABP website and create an account and apply for the exams.
+- Go to the NABP website and create an account and apply for the exam.

-- Once confirmed, email your exam dates to the PGY1 Residency Program Director.
+- Once confirmed, email your exam date to the PGY1 Residency Program Director.

 - Once you receive your passing scores, apply for the Michigan pharmacist and controlled substance licenses